david-walters/Milestone-3-broken/README.md

 ### SVGs

 All the SVGs I used in this app, I made them into separate components and imported them to where they were needed.
-As you can see in the snippet of code I used in the MobileView component, I have imported the CloseIcon component.
+As you can see in the snippet of code I used in the MobileView component, I have imported the closeIcon component.
 This is no less than the SVG code.
 This kept the code clean and legible.
 The closeIcon was used to set the showNav variable to false, thus closing the nav sidebar.
+The function to set the showNav to false is also applied to the overlay div in the background.

 <br>